microsoft/testfx-docs/README.md

 ### Microsoft Test Framework "MSTest V2" Documentation
-Welcome to the repository which contains content for the Microsoft Test Framework "MSTest V2" documentation. if you are looking for the Microsoft Test Framework "MSTest V2" product repository, you can find it [here](https://github.com/Microsoft/testfx).
+Welcome to the repository which contains content for the Microsoft Test Framework "MSTest V2" documentation.
+If you are looking for the Microsoft Test Framework "MSTest V2" product repository, you can find it [here](https://github.com/Microsoft/testfx).

 ### Documentation
 The test framework is documented on [MSDN](https://msdn.microsoft.com/en-us/library/hh598960.aspx).
 Additional documentation is listed below: